Majid Naini: Biography

 Majid Naini was born on 24 October 1963.
 Naini earned a B.S. in Electronics Engineering, Master's Degree in Computer Science, and Ph.D. in Computer & Information Science & Technology from University of Pennsylvania.

 Naini has been a keynote speaker at over 500 events.
 In the U.S., he has presented workshops and lectures and been an invited keynote speaker at the end of General Assembly at the United Nations on the occasion of Rumi's birthday.

 Naini has spoken at the University of Pennsylvania, Princeton University, Johns Hopkins University, Yale University, George Washington University, Rutgers University, Stanford University, UCSD, UCLA, UCSB, Ventura College, Caltech, USC, University of Illinois at Urbana-Champaign, John Carroll University, University of Tennessee, University of New Mexico, Embry-Riddle Aeronautical University, Florida International University, and Florida Atlantic University.
-Naini was keynote speaker for Rumi Shine for Peace at James Bridges Theatre at UCLA.
-For Rumi's 805th birthday, Naini was invited by University of Southern California for their Visions & Voices program in Bovard Auditorium.
+Naini was the keynote speaker for Rumi Shine for Peace at the James Bridges Theatre at UCLA.
+For Rumi's 805th birthday, Naini was invited by the University of Southern California for their Visions & Voices program in Bovard Auditorium.
 Religious and cultural institutions that have hosted him include the Molana House, IMAN, Kashi Center, Chaplain Associations, Unity Churches, Science of Mind Centers, Milagro Center, and the Museum of Art and Science in Melbourne.

-Naini was honored by Florida's capital, Tallahassee, for his talk, "Rumi's Teachings on Global Peace and Harmony" at the Mayor's Summit for Race, Cultural, and Human Relations.
+Naini was honored by Florida's capital, Tallahassee, for his talk "Rumi's Teachings on Global Peace and Harmony" at the Mayor's Summit for Race, Cultural, and Human Relations.
 Naini was invited as a keynote speaker at an international conference in Antalya and in Konya in honor of the Year of Rumi.
 Naini was later also honored to be invited as a keynote speaker by Turkey's government and the Mevlana International Foundation at the grand 737th anniversary of the passing of Rumi (shabe arus) in Konya, Turkey (the most important event honoring Rumi with around 100,000 people from all over the world traveling to Konya to memorialize him).

 Books and papers

-Naini's book, “The Mysteries of the Universe and Rumi’s Discoveries on the Majestic Path of Love,” contains Naini's own translations from Rumi's original Persian texts.
+Naini's book, The Mysteries of the Universe and Rumi’s Discoveries on the Majestic Path of Love, contains Naini's own translations from Rumi's original Persian texts.